vansant/Climate-Hub-Maps/Doc/README.md

 7. Create mxd for each region with layout view elements set up for a each MXD
   - Layout of elements can be updated for mxd and maps can be regenerated
   - Create Idaho.mxd, Oregon.mxd, Washington.mxd, PNW.mxd
-8. Run make-maps.py which processes all clipped raster layer
-  - Adds layer to regional mxd file
-  - Applies symbology from region-variable.lyr file
-  - Save as a PDF into /Doc/maps